 Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Translation is a fundamental human activity that occurs between languages, cultures, and forms of expression.
 Without translation, even the most erudite readers would have limited acquaintance with other cultures.
 Translation practice offers rich data for psycholinguistics and stimulating possibilities for creative writers, while the metaphor of translation has impacted many other kinds of intellectual and creative activity.
 This course will combine theory and practice, approaching translation in its full complexity as art and science.
-Our reading, discussion and practice will draw on the points of view of creative writing, linguistics, and literary theory.
+Our reading, discussion and practice will draw on points of view from creative writing, linguistics, and literary theory as well as the discipline of translation studies.

 Note: The course can be taken for either Social Science (Linguistics) or Humanities (Literature; Russian) credit.
 Be aware of the requirements your registration choice entails (see below), and adjust in time if necessary.

-If you need accommodations for a disability, please contact please contact Leslie Hempling in the Office of Student Disability Services, located in Parrish 113, or call 610-690-5014, or e-mail firstname.lastname@example.org for an appointment to discuss your needs and the process for requesting accommodations.
-Ms Hempling is responsible for reviewing and approving disability-related accommodation requests and, as appropriate, she will issue students with documented disabilities an Accommodation Authorization Letter.
-Since accommodations may require early planning and are not retroactive, please contact her as soon as possible.
-You are also welcome to contact me privately to discuss any academic or other needs.
+If you believe that you need accommodations for a disability, please contact Leslie Hempling in the Office of Student Disability Services (Parrish 113) or email firstname.lastname@example.org to arrange an appointment to discuss your needs.
+As appropriate, she will issue students with documented disabilities a formal Accommodations Letter.
+Since accommodations require early planning and are not retroactive, please contact her as soon as possible.
+For details about the accommodations process, visit the Student Disability Service Website.
+You are also welcome to contact me [the faculty member] privately to discuss your academic needs.
+However, all disability-related accommodations must be arranged through Leslie Hempling in the Office of Student Disability Services.

 At each class session we’ll discuss required readings, present and critique work in progress, do a focused exercise (on-the-spot translation; editing a brief text, etc.).
 After a few weeks, you’ll begin to present your work and research topics.
 Your participation will determine the quality of everyone's experience.